 Due diligence is the process of carefully investigating and checking all the important details about something before making a decision, especially when buying a company or investing in a business.
 It's like doing your homework to make sure everything is in order and there are no surprises after you make the commitment.

-In this article, we explore the due diligence checklist to ensure you understand the process.
+This article explores the due diligence checklist to ensure you understand the process.

-Understanding the Financial Picture:
+Understanding the Financial Picture

-• Going beyond the numbers:
+- Going beyond the numbers:

 During due diligence, prospective buyers assess various financial aspects, including revenue trends, profitability, and debt levels, to gauge the business's financial stability.
-This analysis helps identify potential red flags and areas for improvement, enabling informed decision-making.
+This analysis helps identify potential red flags and areas for improvement, enabling informed decision-making. - Determining Fair Value:

 ℹ️ *Fair Market Value (FMV) is the price that a knowledgeable, willing, and unpressured buyer would likely pay to a knowledgeable, willing, and unpressured seller.
 It represents what an asset would sell for under normal market conditions.